AlexMicheal500/StockPro-Trading-Bot/README.md

 # StockPro-Trading-Bot-Documentation
 ## List of Documentations For Full Project:

 i.
-How To Install Bot
+How To Install StockPro Bot

 ii.
 Deployment of StockPro WordPress Website

 iii.
 Running a CI/CD Pipeline on StockPro WordPress Website.

 ## i.
-Video Link To How To Install Bot: https://vimeo.com/manage/videos/832894106/privacy
+Video Link To How To Install StockPro Bot: https://vimeo.com/manage/videos/832894106/privacy
 ## Steps:
 1. Visit tradingview.com through a browser or install a desktop version or or mobile version.
 2. Click on "Get Started" to sign up for a tradingview account